 Bridging digital divides, particularly on gender and age as well as skills and connectivity

 Previous iterations of the WTPF recognized that bridging digital divides requires sustained commitment and multistakeholder collaboration.
-Today's digital divides are more complex and multifaceted than ever, encompassing not just connectivity gaps, but fundamental disparities in digital skills, age-related barriers, and gender-based exclusion.
+Today's digital divides are more complex and multifaceted than ever, encompassing not just connectivity gaps but fundamental disparities in digital skills, age-related barriers, and gender-based exclusion.
 The concept of universal and meaningful connectivity (UMC), as developed through ITU's work with the 2024 G20 Digital Economy Working Group, provides a comprehensive framework for addressing these interrelated challenges.

 Achieving universal digital inclusion requires a dual focus on expanding infrastructure reach and building digital capabilities.
 Ensuring that rural, remote, and marginalized communities have access to affordable, reliable connectivity remains a priority, alongside recognizing that access must be complemented by skills development.
 Digital literacy and competencies serve as the bridge between connectivity and meaningful use, enabling all populations to actively engage with digital opportunities in education, healthcare, and governance, and to facilitate economic participation.

 It is important to address the multifaceted dimensions of digital inclusion.
 This requires prioritizing a comprehensive approach that empowers older generations to confidently navigate digital spaces, enables youth as digital natives to actively shape the digital future, and ensures that women and girls have equal opportunities to participate in the digital world.
-Equipping all populations with essential digital skills is vital for their effective engagement, while meaningful connectivity, encompassing quality of service, affordability, and relevance of content, remains fundamental to fostering inclusivity and driving sustainable digital transformation.
+Equipping all populations in every nation with essential digital skills is vital for their effective engagement, while meaningful connectivity, encompassing quality of service, affordability, and relevance of content, remains fundamental to fostering inclusivity and driving sustainable digital transformation.
 Digital skills are the essential bridge between connectivity and meaningful use; without these competencies, individuals cannot fully benefit from online services, education, and employment opportunities.
 The rapid evolution of technology further demands continuous upskilling, embedding digital literacy into education systems, and fostering partnerships among governments, industry, and civil society to build digitally capable and resilient populations.

 This multidimensional understanding of digital divides, grounded in the UMC framework, underscores that achieving true digital inclusion necessitates a holistic approach.
 This spans from ensuring basic connectivity and affordability to advancing digital literacy and foundational skills development among targeted populations.
 It emphasizes the importance of gender-responsive strategies, collaborative learning opportunities, and fostering meaningful engagement to empower all individuals in the digital ecosystem.

 The digital skills gap represents a particularly pressing challenge, as technological advancement continues to outpace skills development in many communities.
-The lack of digital literacy and basic digital skills is one of the main reasons for why people are still not using the Internet.
-This is especially acute among people living in rural and remote communities, and marginalized groups as well as older populations, who may face multiple barriers to digital adoption.
+The lack of digital literacy and basic digital skills is one of the main reasons why people are still not using the Internet.
+This is especially acute among people living in rural and remote communities, and marginalized groups, as well as older populations, who may face multiple barriers to digital adoption.
 Additionally, persistent gender divides in both access and skills development continue to limit women and girls' participation in the digital economy and their access to government services, education, and other digital opportunities, particularly in developing countries.

 The rapid development of new and emerging telecommunication/ICT services and technologies, particularly artificial intelligence, brings new challenges to bridging digital divides.
-New gaps in access to and use of these technologies are becoming increasingly prominent, especially in developing countries, highlighting the need for enhanced international cooperation on capacity-building in this field.
+New gaps in access to and use of these technologies are becoming increasingly prominent, especially in developing countries, underscoring the need for enhanced international cooperation to build capacity in this field.

-Urgent action is required by all relevant stakeholders – governments, private sector, educational and training institutes, international organizations and civil society – to address the global digital skills gap.
+Urgent action is required by all relevant stakeholders – governments, private sector, educational and training institutes, international organizations, and civil society – to address the global digital skills gap.

 Small Island Developing States and many developing countries face compounded challenges in bridging digital divides, including geographic isolation, limited infrastructure, climate vulnerability, and constrained financial and human resources, requiring tailored approaches and enhanced international cooperation.